JasonWisniewski/Portfolio-App/README.md

 To install the project clone the code in this repository.
 The site can also be accessed at https://jasonwisniewski.github.io/Portfolio-App/

 ## Usage
-This application is to be viewed by anyone interesetd in learning more abuot my skills and background.
+This application is to be viewed by anyone interesetd in learning more about my skills and background.

 <img src="./assets/images/screen-shot.png">